 The Hebrew word asherah, with two exceptions, is always translated as “grove” in the King James Version of the Bible.
 Smith’s Bible Dictionary defines asherah in the following way: “The name of a Phoenician goddess, or rather of the idol itself…Asherah is closely connected with Ashtoreth and her worship…Ashtoreth being, perhaps, the proper name of the goddess, while Asherah is the name of her image or symbol, which was of wood.”

-Dr. Dever, in his book, wrote, “Thus it seems clear that originally in ancient Israel there was a Goddess named ‘Asherah,’ who was associated with living trees and hilltop forest sanctuaries, and who could sometimes be symbolized by a wooden pole or an image of a tree.”
+Dr. Dever, in his book, added, “Thus it seems clear that originally in ancient Israel there was a Goddess named ‘Asherah,’ who was associated with living trees and hilltop forest sanctuaries, and who could sometimes be symbolized by a wooden pole or an image of a tree.”

 Thus, when Israel’s ruler erected a figure of “the grove,” he may have actually set up an image of Asherah in God’s Temple!

 Throughout Israel’s history, its people attempted to serve false gods alongside the God of the Bible.
 The book of Jeremiah makes clear that families in Israel also worshipped Easter—the “queen of heaven.”